Elementary theory of the category of sets

 In mathematics, the elementary theory of the category of sets or ETCS is a set of axioms for set theory proposed by William Lawvere in 1964.
-Although it was originally stated in the language of category theory, as Leinster pointed out, the axioms can be stated without references to category theory.
+Although it was originally stated in the language of category theory, as Tom Leinster pointed out, the axioms can be stated without references to category theory.

 ETCS is a basic example of structural set theory, an approach to set theory that emphasizes sets as abstract structures (as opposed to collections of elements).

 Axioms

 The real message is this: simply by writing down a few mundane, uncontroversial statements about sets and functions, we arrive at an axiomatization that reflects how sets are used in everyday mathematics.